noobskies/t3a-videoblade/memory-bank/productContext.md

 1. User selects video from library
 2. Clicks "Publish to Platforms"
-3. Selects target platforms (YouTube, Vimeo, etc.)
+3. Selects target platforms (YouTube, Vimeo, TikTok)
 4. Configures metadata for each platform:
    - Title (can be same or platform-specific)
    - Description